snowplow/snowplowanalytics.com/_posts/2017-08-17-snowplow-r91-stonehenge-released-with-important-bug-fix.md

 This release revolves around making EmrEtlRunner, the component launching the EMR steps for the batch pipeline, significantly more robust.
-Most notably, this release fixes a long-standing bug in the way the staging step was performed, which affected all users of the Clojure Collector.
+Most notably, this release fixes a long-standing bug in the way the staging step was performed, which affected all users of the Clojure Collector ([issue #3364][i3364]).

 This release also lays important groundwork for our planned migration away from EmrEtlRunner towards separate snowplowctl and Dataflow Runner tools, per [our RFC][eer-rfc].

 If you'd like to know more about R91 Stonehenge, named after [the prehistoric monument in England][stonehenge], please read on: